 In some cases, you may have to pay a civil penalty if you do something which causes an overpayment.
 This can happen if, for example, you give wrong information or you keep quiet about something, and as a result you get more Carer's Allowance than you're supposed to be getting.
 You can only be asked to pay this penalty if you haven't committed fraud.
 If you have committed fraud, different rules apply.
 You can appeal against a decision to impose a civil penalty.

 You may commit a benefit fraud if you give incorrect or misleading information, or fail to report a change of circumstances which could affect your Carer’s Allowance, for example, you stop caring for the disabled person for as many hours each week.
-Even if you are not committing fraud, you can cause an overpayment that will have to be repaid.

 Your circumstances can be checked at any time while you are claiming and fraud officers can also get information about you from other government agencies and from your employer, bank or utility companies.
 Benefit fraud is a criminal offence and you can be prosecuted or asked to pay a penalty.
 If you are being investigated for benefit fraud, your benefit will be suspended.
 If you committed benefit fraud, your benefit can be reduced or stopped in the future.